kmorel/kmorel.github.io/content/posts/sick-of-fearmongering.md

 ---
 title: "Sick of Fearmongering"
 date: 2020-01-28
-tags: [ visualization, Vis Lies, perception ]
+tags: [ visualization, VisLies, perception ]
 ---

 As of this writing, China is battling a [fierce outbreak of a new